-Nate is a Counsel (Registered Foreign Lawyer) in the Firm's Capital Markets Group in Hong Kong.
+Nate is a local partner (Registered Foreign Lawyer) in the Firm's Capital Markets Group in Hong Kong.
 Nate's practice covers OTC derivatives, structured finance (including cash and synthetic securitisations and credit and equity linked notes), repo and stock lending transactions, finance linked hedging and related regulatory matters.
 He is also an active participant in the Firm's LIBOR Transition Working Group.
 Nate regularly advises global banks, sovereigns, funds and corporations with a particular focus on emerging market mandates.
 From January 2020 to July 2020, he was seconded to the Fixed Income, Credit and Commodities Legal team at a global French bank in Hong Kong.

 Nate joined White & Case in 2015, spending five years in the Firm's Derivatives & Structured Finance Group in London.
 Prior to joining White & Case, Nate worked in the London and Hong Kong offices of a leading global law firm, where he focused on OTC derivatives for major international banks.